 Ice fishing is permitted upon designated areas of the south and main pools.
 The inflowing creeks, resulting in unsafe ice, will prohibit the use of some of the waters.

 A heard of elk resides within Busse Woods.
-Stop by and marvel at their size and enjoy the unique sound of their bugle.
+Stop by and marvel at their size.

 Snowmobiling is allowed in designated areas south of Golf road and east of the frontage road.
 There must be a snow base of four inches and vehicles must be registered with the State of Illinois and the Forest Preserve District of Cook County.